hachahbo/Philosophers_42/README.md

 # Philosophers_42
  - Intorduction
- what is this project talk about ,
+ what is this project talk about ?\n
 The philosopher task is a task that directly implements the "eating philosopher problem", each philosopher reprsent a thread, so what is a thread ? a thread refers to a squence of instractions that can be executed whith a program. the threads are enable the execution of multiple tasks concurrently. so how we can creat a thread?